KVSlab/morphMan/doc/source/getting_started.rst

 .. figure:: fixed_stenosis.png

   Figure : Comparison of new and old model, with and without stenosis.

-Curvature and angle variation in the anterior bend
+Curvature and angle variation of the anterior bend
 --------------------------------------------------

 .. note::
+    Can be used for a general bend, but if used in ICA...
         Manipulation is initialized by selecting a segment of the vessel, bounded by two clipping points.
     The two clipping points can be freely chosen along the centerline, but it is highly recommended to landmark the geometry in order to objectively segment the geometry, and use the resulting landmarking points as clipping points.

 Adjusting curvature and angle in the anterior bend utilizes a common script: ``move_siphon.py``.
 The script performs geometric manipulation of the anterior bend segment, as defined in the landmarking section.
 Adjusting the anterior bend relies only on two parameters, the compression/extension factors :math:`\alpha \text{ and } \beta`.
-Selection of these factors in order to increase or decrease the curvature or angle of the anterior bend is performed by the scripts ``automated_geometric_quantities.py`` and ``calculate_alpha_beta_values.py``.
-The pipeline for increasing or decreasing either peak curvature or the bend angle in the anterior bend is described below.
+Alteration of the curvature or angle of the anterior bend is performed by specifying these factors in the script  ``automated_geometric_quantities.py`` and ``calculate_alpha_beta_values.py``.
+The pipeline for increasing or decreasing either curvature or the bend angle in the anterior bend is described below.

 Alternatively the user may choose any arbitrary values for :math:`\alpha \text{ and } \beta`.